 Join us online and on social media!
 These are the campaigns and current events where your voice as an educator or classified employee can make a difference.

 Being a union member is the single most effective path to advocating for your profession and those you educate.
 Every educator deserves union representation, whether you are full-time, part-time, classified or certificated, higher education or preschool, working in public education or at a private school or university.

-Becoming a CFT member means that you join 120,000 educators in California who together are advocating for quality education at their workplaces, in their communities, and in the State Capitol.
+Becoming a CFT member means that you join 120,000 educators in California who together are advocating for quality education at their workplaces, in their communities, and in the halls of the Legislature.
 Be a part of this important work!

-Please contact us to to learn more about joining our union.
+- Please contact us to to learn more about joining our union.

 COPE stands for “Committee on Political Education” and represents the political action arm of the CFT.
 The purpose of COPE is to engage in political education, to facilitate member-to-member communications about political issues and elections, and to endorse political candidates and make contributions to candidate campaigns.
 Many local unions also have their own COPE committees.

 Topnotch CFT organizers provide strategic support to local unions, which is essential to achieving success in our bargaining and issue campaigns.
 As part of the California Organizing Project, staff organizers help locals achieve their organizational goals by employing numerous techniques to reach union members — from traditional one-on-one outreach to digital tools such as texting.